-‘Gossiping’ or ‘raising the alarm’ is behind everything from neighborhood gossip to in-depth research.
+Gossiping or raising the alarm is behind everything from casual chit-chat to in-depth research.
 Of course, I suppose many with a professional stake in speech, like educators, commentators, politicians, preachers, etc., would dispute this.

 This makes me sound like a skeptic and perhaps a cynic too, at least in the original sense of the word.
 Let’s see what Wikipedia says about this…